mrxiaohe/RobustStats.jl/README.md

-####25. `onesampb()`
+#### `bootstrapci()`
-Compute a bootstrap, .95 confidence interval for the measure of location corresponding to the argument est. By default, a one-step M-estimator of location based on Huber's ψ is used.
-The default number of bootstrap samples is nboot=2000. nv=0 when computing a p-value.
+Compute a bootstrap, (1-α) confidence interval for the measure of location corresponding to the argument `est`.
+By default, a one-step M-estimator of location based on Huber's ψ is used.
+The default number of bootstrap samples is `nboot=2000`. `nv` is the target value used when computing a p-value.
+Default α=0.05.

-    julia> onesampb(x)
+    julia> bootstrapci(x)
-    Estimate:             1.384071
+    Estimate:             1.305811
-    Confidence interval:  0.760978       2.378872
+    Confidence interval:  0.687723       2.259071
     p value:             < 10e-16